pavanpc/Events-Aggregator/README.md

 3. I have written a Kafka producer java app to mock this behavior.
 It pubslishes events to kafka using <b>SheduledExecutor Thread poool(10) servie </b> every second.
 The publish frequency is configurbale.
 This can be set in AppConfig.properties file.
 #### Why Kafka?
-   1. The events should be processed in realtime and assuming huge number of events being sent.
-I decided to go with kafka.
+   1. The events should be processed in realtime.Assuming huge number of events, I decided to go with kafka.

    2. Also the backend will not be heavy as it just needs to publish events to kafka.